the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-metadata.md

 (rr-rdm-metadata-standards)=
 ## Community Standards - Metadata

-The use of community-defined standards for metadata is vital for reproducible research and allows for comparison of heterogeneous data from multiple sources, domains and disciplines.
+The use of community-defined standards for metadata is vital for reproducible research and allows for the comparison of heterogeneous data from multiple sources, domains and disciplines.
 Metadata standards include content and structural standards.
 The content standards explain what information should be recorded when describing a particular type of resource and how that information should be recorded.
 While the structural standards define what the fields are and what types of information should be recorded in them.
-Metadata standards are discipline specific.
+Metadata standards are discipline-specific.
 For example, for brain data, the [Brain Imaging Data Structure](https://doi.org/10.25504/FAIRsharing.rd1j6t) is the standard to use.
 Not every discipline may use metadata standards, however.
 You can see if your discipline uses metadata standards through [FAIRsharing](https://fairsharing.org/), a resource to identify and cite the metadata or identifier schemas, databases or repositories that exist for your data and discipline.